Davidjmar/todo-app/README.md

-# todo-app
+## Mobx-Reactjs Web-app todo-list
-# This is  a mobx-reactjs based web-app that allows a user to add tasks to a todo list, mark them as completed and, delete todo's, search through available todo's, delete all that are marked complete all while displaying the total number of uncompleted tasks.
+This is  a mobx-reactjs based web-app that allows a user to add tasks to a todo list, mark them as completed and, delete todo's, search through available todo's, delete all that are marked complete all while displaying the total number of uncompleted tasks.

 ## Run the App!:
 https://david-todo-app.netlify.com/